neo4j-field/neo4j-text2cypher-agent/README.md

 - **Break questions into subquestions**: Toggle between intelligent question decomposition (default) and direct passthrough mode for simple queries
 - **Cypher Retriever Strategy**: Choose between "Static" (uses all configured examples) and "Semantic Similarity" (in-memory cosine similarity using your configured LLM's embeddings to select most relevant examples)
 - **Number of examples**: When using semantic similarity, control how many examples to retrieve (1-20, shown only when semantic similarity is selected)
+- **Maximum query results**: Control the maximum number of results returned by queries (10-100, default 50) to balance performance and data completeness
 - **Real-time Updates**: Changes take effect immediately and rebuild the workflow while preserving database connections
 - **Performance Optimization**: Settings are optimized for different query types and complexity levels